upbeatboom321/Electric-Toothbrush-Converter/testing/iteration-log.md

 # Iteration Log

-## Test 1
+## Initial Mechanism Test
-**Date:** March 10 2026
+**Date:** March 22 2026

 **Build description:**
-Basic attempt to see if this type of angular oscillation is effective using basic components.
-Motor was placed into the motor chassis with a motor top on the shaft.
-The link bar is then placed with removable caps to make sure the link bar stays in place.
+Basic attempt to see the effectiveness of the vibration motor by attaching it to a link bar with the toothbrush at the other end

 **Configuration:**
-- Motor: Generic 5-6V DC motor
+- Motor: DC Coreless Vibration Motor 7x25mm, 1-6V Rated, 8000-20000RPM
-- Power source: 9V battery
+- Power source: 5V
-- Crank radius: 0.3mm
 - Material: PLA plastic
 - Brush attachment: Semi-cicrle like clip that goes around the midpoint of the bursh

 **Test performed:**
-All piecies were in their respective position and the purpose of this test is to determine the effectiveness of this type of mechanism by seeing it preform without the brush attached.
+Motor and toothbrush were attached to the link bar with power was given to the motor to see how well the brush head will vibrate.

 **Observations:**
-- The caps that go on the moving joints to make sure the link bar dooesn't shift vertically were too loose causing a rattling sound and occasional displacement of the part
-- The joint closest to the brush (joint 1) has more play then preffered and would cause a rattling sound
-- The contraption got stuck before startup a couple of times however after some wear there were no other instances
-- The slightest bit of horizontal resistance would cuase the whole mechanism to stop
+- The brush head was vibration quite well with this initial test with it being comparable to a cheap sonic toothbrush
+- Vibration was transffered to the whole brush

 **Problems identified:**
-- Loose caps
-- Too much clearance in joint 1 on the link bar
+- Whole brush was vibrating meaning less energy is being transfferd to the brush head, however this is still effective as enough energy is transffered to the brush head.
+If issue needs to be addressed it will be done so during the case prototyping phase.

 ---

-## Test 2
+##  ETC Case Version 1
-**Date:** March 10 2026
+**Date:** March 28 2026

-**Changes from Version 1:**
-- Inner cap radius to 2.95mm (prev 3.0mm)
-- Outer cap radius to 4.1mm (prev 4.0mm)

-**Reason for changes:**
-To decrease the rattling sound and for a more tighter fit of the caps so the link bar stays in place

 **Build description:**
- Motor was placed into the motor chassis with a motor top on the shaft.
-The link bar is then placed with removable caps to make sure the link bar stays in place.

 **Configuration:**